jbroadway/docs/docs/2023.1/creator-tools/getting-started.md

 > **Note:** At the Choose Components selection of the installation, make sure you choose Android Build Support and Windows Build Support in order to build assets for both Quest and PCVR.

-## Importing Flipside Creator Tools into Unity
+## Download and Import Flipside Creator Tools into your Unity Project

 **Step 1.** Download the latest version of the Flipside Creator Tools.